Measurement of diffuse gamma-ray emission based on source-deduction method at Galactic plane by LHAASO

 Authors

-Rui Zhang (Purple Mountain Observatory, Chinese Academy of Sciences) Dr Shiping Zhao (PMO) Prof. Qiang Yuan (PMO) Prof. Yi Zhang (PMO)
+Dr Rui Zhang (PMO) Dr Shiping Zhao (PMO) Prof. Qiang Yuan (PMO) Prof. Yi Zhang (PMO) Prof. Xiaoyuan Huang (PMO)

 Presentation materials